The following professionals lent their expertise to this article:

 Can I get an advanced degree in sonography?

-The more common route for increasing your opportunities and pay is choosing a specialization or concentration during your sonography program.
-As you continue your search, look out for CAAHEP-accredited sonography schools in Florida that offer specialties, particularly in areas you think may be of interest to you.
+The more common route for sonographers looking to increase job opportunities and pay is choosing a specialization or concentration during their sonography program.
+As you explore program options, therefore, look for those that offer specialties, particularly in areas you think may be of professional interest to you.

 What are the requirements to work as an ultrasound tech in Florida?

-The requirements to become an ultrasound tech typically depend on your certification and location.
-First, you’ll need to complete an accredited program.
-Most prepare you to sit for national exams through the American Registry for Diagnostic Medical Sonography (ARDMS), which provides a list of clinical and academic prerequisites applicants must meet before sitting for their certification exams.
+Most programs prepare students to sit for national certification exams through the American Registry for Diagnostic Medical Sonography (ARDMS).
+The ADRMS provides this resource describing the clinical and academic prerequisites applicants must meet before sitting for their certification exams.

 How much does a sonography and ultrasound tech program cost?